Electa Johnson: Yankee Sails Across Europe

-Exy and Irving trip in the European water ways took them over 10,000 miles in the Mediterranean and Baltic seas.
+Exy and Irving trips in the European water ways took them over 10,000 miles in the Mediterranean and Baltic seas and the canals between them.
 The Yankee's home base during their trip was the island of Ischia in the bay of Naples.
 During their trip they went to Corfu and the port island by Odysseus and St. Paul.
 They then sailed westward to Sicily and Elba.
 They then sailed in Switzerland after they sailed down into the Netherlands and Germany.
 After Germany they headed to Denmark and then back to the Baltic taking them to Finland.
 Once back in the Mediterranean they had ports of call in Corsica and ended back in Ischia.